kartoza/sawps/docs/src/user/manual/user-profile/reminders.md

 1. **Title**: The user should provide the reminder title.
 2. **Date and Time**: The user should schedule the reminder.
 3. **Reminder**: The user should provide the description of the reminder.
-4. **Reminder Type**: Based on the user role within that specific organisation the user is able to specify if the reminder is for all organisation members or it is a personal reminder.
+4. **Reminder Type**: Based on the user role within that specific organisation the user is able to specify if the reminder is for all organisation members or if it is a personal reminder.
 5. **Add button**: When clicked creates the reminder.

 ### Reminder popup modal